luthey-schulten-chemistry/LM2.5_doc/README.md

 ## 5. RDME functions

 + [ ] optimize the kernel to ignore the empty region
 + [ ] add a diffusion type to allow exclusively diffuse.
+(Hongyi)
 + [ ] add particle size to fully reflect the size of particles in the site lattice, to decide how many particles can actually be in the one lattice.
+(Hongyi)